Jack Speiden: Life in the West

 When Speiden took on John F. Kennedy and his brother Joe, he paid them a dollar a day.
 At that point Speiden had two other employees.

 Speiden's passion for the improvement of breed carried into the quarter horse field, but on a much smaller scale.
 Again the emphasis was on quality.
 Although the venture was largely a hobby, it was obvious that a great amount of time went into selecting the best possible bloodlines.
 The results were gratifying as the Speiden colors were often first at the finish line.

-The layout of the ranch was perfectly suited to the improvement of the breed and to conserve the range.
-The huge area allowed the cattle to graze on healthy, knee-high grass.
-Each year during the growing season, several of the fourteen pastures remained unused, which gave the new grass the opportunity to grow in.
-This method of keeping the grass so high was both aesthetically pleasing and practical, as soil erosion was kept to a minimum and no deep gullies marred the landscape.
-These gorgeous grassy pastures extended up the mountain slope.
-The tall pine trees and cooler temperatures made a perfect summer retreat from the exhausting sun.
-A freshening stream satisfied the water problem and irrigated a lush peach, pear, and apple orchard.

-The ranch's beauty and isolation did not go without notice.
-People from around the nation came to the ranch for varied reasons.
-Many came to the ranch for enjoyment and relaxation.
+The ranch became a popular destination for visitors.
 Included on the list was Barry Goldwater, "to find relaxation, or to toughen up".

 In 1969, a gala dinner was held honoring Speiden's 25 years of contributions to Arizona.

 Speiden was made a member of the National Cowboy Hall of Fame and for a time was the head of the Arizona Hereford Association.